 Signatures are a good way to promote your upcoming events.
 As the event promotional banner comes at the end it doesn't make email salesy and helps give users a good email experience without being intrusive.

 Here is an example of an email signature template promoting an event

 4. Add your portfolio links to your email signature

 If you're reaching out for a job application or freelance work adding portfolio links in your emails can make a good impression on the recipient.
-Here's what a signature with a portfolio link will look like:
+Here's what a signature with a digital portfolio link will look like: